emhill/117-Su15/src/morea/11.oo/project.md

 Implement the `makeMove` method.
 Adhere to the method's comment description when implementing the method.

+**Suggested Steps:**

+1. Change color of *one* square by setting it equal to 1 or 2 and returning a valid row:

+    `self.board[0][0] = 1`

+	`return 0`

+2. Change the color of the column `col`.
+3. Loop over the column to find the first free slot and return this row.
+Don't forget to use `whichplayer` to set the color instead of 1!

 Then, test `makeMove` by running `game.py`.
 Take a screenshot & submit a screenshot for check point 2 (make sure to show your code & a board with colored tiles).

 ## Step 3: `_isWon`